-Presumably the two frescos with portraits of elegant donors kneeling and presented by saints, depicted in the lunettes of the partition, represent the patrons Alessandro Bentivoglio and Ippolita Sforza.
+It is believed that the two portraits of noble patrons kneeling, presented by saints, painted in the lunettes of the Laymen's Hall, depict the noble benefactors Alessandro Bentivoglio and Ippolita Sforza.

-The Besozzi chapel, the third on the right, depicts scenes of the martyrdom of S. Caterina d’Alessandria.
-According to Matteo Bandello, a novelist of the era, the saint’s face in the beheading scene represents the Contessa di Challant who, accused of being the instigator of her lover’s killing, was executed in 1526 at the Castello Sforzesco.
+The Besozzi chapel, the third on the right, depicts scenes from the martyrdom of St. Catherine of Alexandria.
+According to Matteo Bandello, a contemporary storyteller, in the beheading scene the saint’s face is actually that of the Countess of Challant who, accused of having instigated her lover’s death, was executed in 1526 at the Castello Sforzesco.
 An indelible reminder of one of the most famous titbit of 16th century gossip in Milano!